AdaCore/learn/intro_to_ada.rst

 Imperative language - Loops
 ---------------------------

-Ada has a lot of loops.
-None of them behave like the C/Java/Javascript for loop though.
-Their semantic is much more restricted, in line with Ada's philosophy.
+Ada has three ways of specifying loops.
+None of them behave like the C/Java/Javascript for-loop though.
+Their semantic is much more restricted, which is in line with Ada's philosophy.

-.. gusthoff: "a lot of" sounds a little bit exaggerated...

 For loops
 ~~~~~~~~~